Program Structure

 Compulsory-elective - 20 CP

-Students have to complete two modules, at least one of them in theoretical physics.
+Students must complete two modules, with at least one in theoretical physics.

 Modules to choose in theoretical physics